Japanese Symbolism

 03 May 2020

-The Rabbit ‘Usagi’ is thought of as a lucky animal and is a symbol of cleverness and devotion.
-It is associated with spring with connotations of birth, growth and renewal.
-Our Japanese Small Rabbit is a small scale multi-directional print on a soft poplin weight cotton, perfect for shirts and dresses.
+The Rabbit ‘Usagi’ is very popular, commonly thought of as a lucky animal and as a symbol of cleverness, progress and devotion.
+It is associated with spring, and with connotations of birth, growth and renewal.

 Japanese folklore state that the lion dogs ‘Shisa’ are wards that protects from evil.
 Commonly seen as gargoyles or statues that flank the entrance to a home, it is said that Shisa with their mouth open scare away the bad, while Shisa with their mouth closed keep in the good.